coding-blocks/lab.codingblocks.com/_ideas/gitter_client.md

 title: "Gitter Android Client"
 ---

+A gitter client for android with added functionality using existing gitter API

 ## Idea

-A gitter client for android with added functionality using existing gitter API as current one sucks.

-The current one (gitter android app) is not opensoirce and is widely used by open source organizations, hence this will come handy.
+The current app (gitter android app) is not opensource and is widely used by open source organizations, hence this will come handy.

 Gitter provides access to it's API.
 See the documentation at: https://developer.gitter.im/docs/